mrhajbabaei/frontal-image-maker-opencv/README.md

-# Frontal image maker with OpenCV
+# Frontal image maker with OpenCV and Deep Learning

 This project makes your profile images frontal based on your landmarks' position.
 [MTCNN network](https://github.com/ipazc/mtcnn) used to detect landmarks and you should install Tensorflow framework and Keras to be able to use it.
 To work with image processing commands in this project you should install OpenCV library, and consider installing it through CMake and build on you machine.